thejellyfish/geohash/README.md

 Largely inspired from https://github.com/sunng87/node-geohash.
 More infos about GeoHash https://en.wikipedia.org/wiki/Geohash

-For convenience in some of my codes, differents format of location are possible :
+For convenience in some of my codes, different location formats are possible :

 - GeoJSON
 - Point specially used by MongoDB https://docs.mongodb.com/manual/reference/geojson/#point